-Gagneur studied engineering, majoring in applied mathematics, at École Centrale Paris and machine learning at École Normale Supérieure de Cachan.
-He received a PhD in applied mathematics in 2004 from École Centrale Paris for work performed at Heidelberg-based biotech companies Lion Bioscience and Cellzome AG.
-Subsequently, Gagneur joined the Genome Biology Unit of EMBL (European Molecular Biology Laboratory).
-In 2012 he moved to the Gene Center at LMU Munich where he led a junior research group.
-In 2016 he accepted an appointment as associate professor for computational biology at TUM.
+Julien Gagneur studied Applied Mathematics at École Centrale Paris and Machine Learning at the École Normale Supérieure de Cachan (France).
+He received his PhD in Applied Mathematics in 2004 from the École Centrale Paris (France) for his work performed in the Heidelberg-based biotech companies Lion Bioscience and Cellzome AG.
+Professor Gagneur then joined the Genome Biology department of European Molecular Biology Laboratory (EMBL) in Heidelberg.
+He assumed a group leader position at the Gene Center of the Ludwig-Maximilians-Universität in Munich in 2012.
+In 2016, he accepted an appointment as Assistant Professor for Computational Biology at the TUM.

 Key Publications (all publications)

 Kremer L et al: "Genetic diagnosis of Mendelian disorders via RNA sequencing".
 Nature Communications.
 2017.Abstract